gerardPlanella/LSPE-EGNN/blogpost.md

 recommender systems [Ying et al., 2018] to drug discovery [Han et al., 2021].

-A rather significant role in the success of GNNs is partially attributed to the message-passing framework [Gilmer et al., 2017a ], which enables nodes in a graph to exchange and aggregate in- formation through iterative message passing steps, enhancing their representation and facilitating effective learning on graph-structured data.
+A rather significant role in the success of GNNs is partially attributed to the message-passing framework [Gilmer et al., 2017a ], which enables nodes in a graph to exchange and aggregate information through iterative message passing steps, enhancing their representation and facilitating effective learning on graph-structured data.
 However, it has been shown that this framework suffers from fundamental limitations [ Xu et al., 2018 ], which constrain their expressivity.
 More specifically, GNNs are shown to be as powerful as the 1-dimensional Weisfeiler-Lehman (WL) test